 Eat the right fibre

 Fibre is a unique food group.
 The human body cannot digest it and yet it still needs the right kinds of fibre for healthy digestion.
 These fibre types feed gut friendly bacteria while also helping to slow the passage through the intestines.
-This maximises nutrient absorption and reduces the urge to overeat and therefore overuse the gut.
-Alongside this, certain classes of healthy fibres such as resistant starches are able to lower blood sugar levels helping to reduce the amount of ageing stress levied through food.
+This maximises nutrient absorption and reduces the urge to overeat and therefore overuse the gut15.
+Alongside this, certain classes of healthy fibres such as resistant starches are able to lower blood sugar levels helping to reduce the amount of ageing stress levied through food16.

 Action: Increase your intake of healthy gut fibres including oats, cashew nuts, Brussel sprouts and flax seeds.

 The bottom line: Great gut health works towards improving your immune function and reducing the amount of ageing stress levied to your body.
 Take action today by looking after yours.

 Sources and references

 - Michael Maes et al., Increased IgA and IgM responses against gut commensals in chronic depression: Further evidence for increased bacterial translocation or leaky gut, Journal of Affective Disorders, Volume 141, Issue 1, 1 December 2012, Pages 55–62, DOI: http://dx.doi.org/10.1016/j.jad.2012.02.023

 - Fasano, A. Clinic Rev Allerg Immunol (2012) 42: 71. doi:10.1007/s12016-011-8291-x.

 - Maes M et al., Normalization of leaky gut in chronic fatigue syndrome (CFS) is accompanied by a clinical improvement: effects of age, duration of illness and the translocation of LPS from gram-negative bacteria.
 Neuro Endocrinol Lett.
 2008 Dec;29(6):902-10.